nf-core/test-datasets/README.md

 ## Content of this repository

-NOTE: A full packaged test data set can be downloand from http://cancerbio.info/pub/lncpipe/testdata.tar.gz
+NOTE: A full packaged test data set can be downloaded from http://cancerbio.info/pub/lncpipe/testdata.tar.gz

 This branch contains test data instruction for the nf-core/lncpipe pipeline.

 ## Run test data of lncpipe

 As lncpipe involved integrated analysis of multi samples, we provided a four-sample packaged test data that have two different  experiment conditions.
-To run the test of lncpipe, plz run the following command step by step :
+To run the test of lncpipe, plz type the following command step by step :

 ```shell
       #prepare test data